Noise Injection: Improving Out-of-Distribution Generalization for Limited Size Datasets: RESULTS

 Regarding our ablation studies, we altered the composition of our ID sources, where the datasets for both COVID-19 and Pneumonia originated from different medical networks: Run 1 - V2-COV19-NII (Germany) and NIH (USA), Run 2 - V2-COV19-NII (Germany) and Padchest (Spain), and Run 3 - BIMCV-COVID-19+ (Spain) and NIH (USA).
 This approach helps us determine whether noise-based data augmentation is sensitive to data composition.
-Table~\ref{tab:results_2} reveals that the technique indeed improved model generalization compared to training without noise-based augmentation, but it is worth noting that there was still a dramatic gap between ID and OOD evaluation in either case.
+Table~\ref{tab:full_robustness_results} reveals that the technique indeed improved model generalization compared to training without noise-based augmentation, but it is worth noting that there was still a dramatic gap between ID and OOD evaluation in either case.
 It suggests that, given a small dataset, the data composition itself plays a pivotal role in guiding the model to learn reasonable biomarkers that can be translated to a new distribution and adapt to domain gaps.
-Noise-based data augmentation can then significantly enhance the model's generalization to data from unseen sources, giving the model end user a reasonable expectation of its performance under a distributional shift.
-Indeed, Ref.~\citenum{ahmed2021discovery} suggests that data from the same medical networks can mitigate the effects of shortcuts, thus giving space to learn reasonable biomarkers.
-When the dissimilarity between the ID sources begins to become sufficiently large, it is possible that the model may rely on shortcuts to maximize their ID performance, but the learned shortcut features are not generalizable under the distribution shift.
+Noise-based data augmentation can then significantly enhance the model's generalization to data from unseen sources and give the model end users a reasonable expectation of its performance under a distribution shift.
+When the dissimilarity between the ID sources begins to become sufficiently large, however, classic noise-based augmentation techniques may not suffice and models may continue relying on shortcuts to maximize their ID performance.